plaf2000/tytalb/README.md

 # Bioacoustic ALAN project

 This repo contain the code necessary to train a BirdNet custom classifier from a set annotations and the original file.
-The script should be able to support different format, but currently only Raven has been tested.
+The script should be able to support different format, but currently only Raven, Audacity and Sonic Visualizer have been tested.

 It is also possible to create a custom parser for even more data formats.
 In order to do so, please follow the instruction inside the `parsers.py` script.